Back

 The picture (paraphrased)

 A large teardrop-shaped structure made of clear glass panels sits in the middle of a city park.
 It's roughly the size of a small car and rests on four wheels.
 Rows of leafy plants and small trees grow inside it.
-A few people stand around it, looking curious, and one person opens a small hatch on the side.
+A few people stand around it looking curious, and one person is opening a small hatch on the side.

 The brief